-Reign Sapphire Corporation was established as a "mines-gate to retail" model for sapphires - rough sapphires to finished jewelry; a color gemstone brand; and a jewelry brand featuring Australian Sapphires.

-RSC purchases rough sapphires in bulk directly from commercial miners in Australia.
-RSC intends to oversee each step of the process as the stones go from the miners-gate to the consumer as Reign Sapphire jewelry.
+Reign Sapphire Corporation was established as a vertically integrated "miners-gate to retail" model for sapphires-rough sapphires to finished jewelry; a color gemstone brand; and a jewelry brand featuring Australian sapphires.
+We are not an exploration or mining company and are not engaged in exploration or mining activities.
+We purchase rough sapphires in bulk, directly from commercial miners in Australia, and we intend to oversee each step of the process as the stones go from the miners-gate to the consumer as Reign Sapphire jewelry.

-The processing of rough Australian Sapphires is done at our contract cutting factories in Asia.
-The processing includes sorting rough parcels of sapphires and cutting and polishing rough stones.
+The processing of our rough Australian sapphires is done at our contract cutting factories in Asia and includes sorting rough parcels of sapphires and cutting and polishing rough stones.
+The processing and manufacturing costs are part of inventory costs in the use of proceeds section of this document.

-Reign Sapphires is the Reign Sapphire Corporation's color gemstone brand.
-We intend to launch our inaugural Reign Sapphires jewelry collection via our website www.reignsapphires.com in the first quarter of 2016.
-The sample Jewelry collection has been designed and manufactured and is ready for production.
+Reign Sapphires is our color gemstone brand and we intend to launch our inaugural jewelry collection via our websitewww.reignsapphires.com in late second calendar quarter of 2016.
+The sample jewelry collection has been designed and manufactured and is ready for production.

-Reign Sapphire Corporation's core values are to offer consumers conflict free sapphires; sapphires that are mined from a verified source; sapphires that have been procured directly from miners, sapphires that are ethically processed and sapphires that are natural (not synthetic).
-In addition, RSC intends to feature exclusively Australian sapphires in our initial jewelry collections.
-The company has sufficient inventory to launch the sample collection.
+Our core values are to offer consumers conflict free sapphires; sapphires that are mined from a verified source; sapphires that have been procured directly from miners, sapphires that are ethically processed and sapphires that are natural (not synthetic).
+In addition, we intend to feature exclusively Australian sapphires in our initial jewelry collections.
+We have sufficient inventory to launch the sample collection.